 Independents, conservatives, and libertarians – about 80 percent of the general population, according to surveys, but less than 20 percent of journalists and academics – don’t want to go down the road to higher taxes and more regulations unless it is necessary.
 They open the hood of the global warming scare and look at the real science.
 They study the issue and come to understand it.
 Based on that understanding – not ideological conviction or belief – 60 percent of them conclude global warming is not a crisis .
 (Rasmussen 2012)

-The Heartland Institute “looked under the hood” and concluded concern over the possibility of catastrophic global warming was being manufactured to advance a political agenda.
+The Heartland Institute “looked under the hood” and concluded that fear of catastrophic global warming was being manufactured to advance a political agenda.
 We then took upon ourselves the task of publicizing the scientific uncertainty behind the global warming scare and documenting the high costs of reducing greenhouse gas emissions – economic costs as well as the loss of freedom.

 And now you know why an economic think tank is so prominent in a scientific debate.
 We do not do this to raise money from oil companies or others with a stake in the issue – oil companies never contributed more than 5 percent of our annual budgets, and they give a trivial amount today.
+(See Reply to Our Critics for more about efforts to smear us with false claims about our funding.)
 We challenge claims that climate change is a crisis because our pursuit of the truth led us to this position.

 Isn’t There a Consensus?